quicwg/base-drafts/draft-ietf-quic-recovery.md

 : The packet number of the most recently sent packet.

 largest_acked_packet:
-: The largest packet number acknowledged in an ack frame.
+: The largest packet number acknowledged in an ACK frame.

 latest_rtt:
 : The most recent RTT measurement made when receiving an ack for